 This year my eye was caught by a tiny tradition rocking horse and a Scandic looking Santa proclaiming “Joy” – not to mention some beautiful opalescent glass baubles to add to the decorations of the Guests sitting room

 A Cornish Christmas

-This year we visited Helston lavishly twinkling with the traditional fairly lights garlanded across the streets, with the beautiful old granite buildings flamboyant and lavishly decorated and it is really worth a visit.
+This year we visited the town of Helston too, twinkling with the traditional fairy lights garlanded across the streets, with the beautiful old granite buildings flamboyant and lavishly decorated and it is really worth a visit.

 And of course last year we finally did go to see the famous lights of Mousehole harbour just before the twelfth night. but at the moment that seems a very long time ago!

 December days grew unusually chilly this year, with bitter winds as we approached the Winter Solstice and Christmas leaving the trees starkly beautiful now divest of their leaves across the countryside.
 The birds are working harder now in the search for food on the short winter days and even the Blackbirds come into the stables to forage around the horses buckets on colder days along with our own resident Robin (s)!
 Thankfully just as suddenly as the cold winds arrived they left and we once again woke up to our own familiar balmy Cornwall!